 LLP is an alternative corporate business entity that provides the benefits of limited liability of a company but allows its members the flexibility of organizing their internal management on the basis of a mutually arrived agreement, as is the case in a partnership firm.
 LLP shall be a body corporate and a legal entity separate from its partners.
 It will have perpetual succession.
 While the LLP will be a separate legal entity, liable to the full extent of its assets, the liability of the partners would be limited to their agreed contribution in the LLP.

-What is One Person Company (OPC)?
+4. One Person Company (OPC)

 One person company is a type of company introduced by the Companies Act, 2013 that has one person as a shareholder and director.
 During the incorporation of a one person company, the sole director & shareholder must propose a person as his/her nominee.